 Have you ever had a panic attack?
 Do not be discouraged.
-You can successfully treat this disease with Panic Away course.
-You can download this course from the link at the bottom of the page or you can order the CDs and books delivery directly to your home.
+You can successfully treat this disease with the Panic Away course.
+You can download Barry McDonagh’s program from the link at the bottom of the page or you can order delivery of the CDs and books directly to your home.
 Thousands of people were able to deal with anxiety and panic attacks.
 I am sure that you will achieve positive results.
 Just do not be afraid to take a step forward.

 What is a panic attack?

 “Everything starts when I realize that I am breathing with the difficulty.
 I am all covered with sweat, my head is spinning and my heart jumping out of my chest.
 Sometimes it makes me sick and I am suffocating.
 I feel tingling in my legs and numbing in my fingers.
 It is a strange feeling as if “I am not existing at that moment,”.
 It is like my soul is separating from the body and I am dying.
-It is very horrible feeling.
-The attack lasts only for five minutes, but it seems like it is an eternity and I am feeling hopeless »- Kate Davenport
+It is a very horrible feeling.
+The attack lasts only for five minutes, but it seems like it is an eternity and I am feeling hopeless” – Kate Davenport…

-A panic attack can be defined as an unexpected flash of acute fear, usually it is accompanied by a number of physical symptoms and thoughts about death.
+A panic attack can be defined as an unexpected flash of acute fear, usually, it is accompanied by a number of physical symptoms and thoughts about death.
 The attack continues from two minutes to half an hour, but it seems like an eternity for the patient.
 At the end of an attack, a person feels weak and deafening and completely overwhelmed.
-If not treated, attacks may occurring several times in the week or even in the day
+If not treated, attacks may occur several times in the week or even in the day.

 How people are feeling during the panic attack?

 “Every time is a little bit different.
 I had the feeling that I was about to vomit or blow over.
-And recently there was this terrible feeling of suffocation and an acute chest pain.
-Now I understand not only I feeling like this »- Linda Gamilton.
+And recently there was this terrible feeling of suffocation and acute chest pain.
+Now I understand not only I feel like this” – Linda Gamilton.